heritage-of-rajasthan-essay

 picture of johari bazaar jaipur

-• Lack of Government support in maintaining & renovating Jaipur Havelis
+• Lack of Government support in maintaining & renovating Jaipur Haveli

-Unlike many countries in Europe where the authorities mandate rules pertaining to renovation and then enforce them by providing assistance, we possess no such structure.
+Unlike many countries in Europe where the authorities mandate rules about renovation and then enforce them by providing assistance, we possess no such structure.
 Repairing and renovating old architecture remains an expensive affair and it does require financial and technical assistance because many building owners cannot afford the same.

 conservation-heritage-sites-india-amer-fort-jaipur